What is ADHD?

 - Switching from one activity to another

-- Lack of overview of main and minor issues
+- Not having an overview of main and secondary issues

-- Only able to concentrate if the subject is very interesting
+- Only be able to muster concentration when the subject is very interesting

 - Difficulty filling out forms, understanding and remembering instructions